watts-dev/watts/paper.md

 (location of executable and command-line arguments, if any), what input files are necessary, the system of units to use, and what output files are produced and collected at the end of a simulation.
-At present, the collection of plugin classes consists of common applications used in NSE, including MOOSE [@moose], SAS [@sas], OpenMC [@openmc; @openmc_zenodo], MCNP [@mcnp], Serpent [@serpent], RELAP5 [@relap5], Dakota [@dakota], and PyARC [@pyarc].
+At present, the collection of plugin classes consists of common applications used in NSE, including MOOSE [@moose] and MOOSE-based applications (any references here?),
+SAS [@sas], OpenMC [@openmc; @openmc_zenodo], MCNP [@mcnp], Serpent [@serpent], RELAP5 [@relap5], Dakota [@dakota], and PyARC [@pyarc].
 However, the core capabilities of ``watts`` are not specific to NSE applications and could be